Haivision/srt-rfc/draft-sharabayko-srt.md

 S: 1 bit, value = {0}.
 : This is a fixed-width field that is reserved for future usage.

-Version (V): 3 bits, value = {1}.
+KM Version (V): 3 bits, value = {1}.
-: This is a fixed-width field that indicates the SRT version:
+: This is a fixed-width field that indicates the KM message version:

-  - 1: Initial version.
+  - 1: Initial KM message format version.

 Packet Type (PT): 4 bits, value = {2}.
 : This is a fixed-width field that indicates the Packet Type: